easyctf/easyctf_learn/linux-pwd.md

 ## pwd

+pwd literally stands for "print working directory".
 The current working directory is the directory you are currently working in in your shell.

 This command is used for: